davidphys/vdw-example/README.md

 you will have to run "export" again.)

 Next, call `mpeg_encode mpgparams`.
 This creates an mpeg file using the parameters in the text file mpgparams.
-A description of mpgparams can be found inside the "makempeg_manual.html" file.
+A description of mpgparams can be found at this link [https://davidphys.github.io/vdw-example/makempeg_manual.html](https://davidphys.github.io/vdw-example/makempeg_manual.html).
 Note that you have to have .jpg files!
 Additional (but outdated) information is at [https://courses.physics.ucsd.edu/2016/Winter/physics141/Labs/Lab3/Lab3.html](https://courses.physics.ucsd.edu/2016/Winter/physics141/Labs/Lab3/Lab3.html).